A shipwreck with ancient Greek treasures dating back to the Ptolemaic era of Egypt was recently discovered in the waters off Alexandria.

 The Greeks were even allowed to build their own sanctuaries close to the huge temple of Amun.
 These were also destroyed in the cataclysm, and their remains are found mixed with those of the Egyptian temple.

-The blocks, steles and statues of the temple of Amun slipped into the deep canal during a landslide caused by the liquefaction event due to the series of natural disasters, according to Goddio.
+The blocks, steles, and statues of the temple of Amun slipped into the deep canal during a landslide caused by the liquefaction event due to the series of natural disasters, according to Goddio.

-When he found the underwater city, along with the remains of the Temple, back in 2000, much of the artifacts were found in pristine condition.
+When he found the underwater city, along with the remains of the Temple, back in 2000, much of the artifacts were in pristine condition.
 They bear witness to the richness of the sanctuaries in Thonis-Heracleion.

 Adding to Goddio’s incredible underwater archaeological achievements, his new finds at the underwater site of ancient Heraklion include a Ptolemaic-era galley, which is also in remarkable condition.

-Goddio’s Institute, based in France, works in close cooperation with the Ministry of Tourism and Antiquities of Egypt and with the support of the Hilti Foundation in locating and excavating finds relating to the history of Egypt.
+Goddio’s Institute, based in France, works in close cooperation with the Ministry of Tourism and Antiquities of Egypt and with the support of the Hilti Foundation in locating and excavating finds related to the history of Egypt.